Coaster (rail service): History

 The North San Diego County Transit Development Board was created in 1975 to consolidate and improve transit in northern San Diego County.
 Planning began for a San Diego–Oceanside commuter rail line, then called Coast Express Rail, in 1982.
 Funding for right-of-way acquisition and construction costs came from TransNet, a 1987 measure that imposed a 0.5% sales tax on San Diego County residents for transportation projects.
 The Board established the San Diego Northern Railway Corporation (SDNR) – a nonprofit operating subsidiary – in 1994.
-SDNR purchased the 41 miles of the Surf Line within San Diego County plus the 22 miles Escondido Branch (later used for the SPRINTER) from the Santa Fe Railway that year.
+SDNR purchased the 41 miles of the Surf Line within San Diego County plus the 22 miles Escondido Subdivision (later used for the SPRINTER) from the Santa Fe Railway that year.

 Coaster service began on February 27, 1995.
 NCTD originally contracted Amtrak to provide personnel for Coaster trains.
 In July 2006, TransitAmerica Services took over the day-to-day operation of the commuter train, based on a five-year, $45 million contract with NCTD.
 In 2016, Bombardier Transportation replaced TransitAmerica as Coaster's operator.
 In December 2018, NCTD achieved full implementation of positive train control along the entire Coaster route, making it one of only four railroads in the United States to achieve full implementation of this technology without needing an extension beyond 2018.

 Future

 San Diego County voters extended the TransNet sales tax through 2038, which includes funding for rail track upgrades.
 By the early 2010s, numerous improvements such as added double track and bridge replacements were in various stages of construction and design.
 As part of the broader North Coast Corridor project, approximately $1 billion is planned to be spent on new segments of double track between San Diego and Orange County.

 Limited-use stations at the San Diego Convention Center and the Del Mar Racetrack for use during major events have been planned, and is expected to complete construction of the stations in late 2025.
 A northward extension to Camp Pendleton was also proposed in 2011.

+In the early 2020s, officials recognized the need to move the tracks away from the encroaching erosion of the Del Mar bluffs.
+Planning and design of a rail tunnel under the city are ongoing, with an estimated completion date of 2035.
+By 2024, SANDAG narrowed down the Del Mar bluffs bypass to three routes.
+One of the routes would tunnel under the Del Mar Fairgrounds, which was opposed by the local community.

 Service

 More than 20 Coaster trains run on weekdays, with additional service on the weekends.
 As of April 3, 2017, Coaster also added Friday Night service with trains running until a quarter after midnight.
 More weekend services operate during summer months and when there are special events, such as home games for the San Diego Padres.
-In March of 2020, all weekend trains and some weekday trains were suspended due to the coronavirus pandemic; however, weekend service was reinstated on May 29, 2021.
+In March 2020, all weekend trains and some weekday trains were suspended due to the coronavirus pandemic; however, weekend service was reinstated on May 29, 2021.